urlhum/UrlHum/README.md

 # UrlHum
 UrlHum is a modern, privacy-aware and fast URL Shortener built with PHP and the Laravel Framework.
 At the moment UrlHum is heavily under development, so we recommend you to don't use it in production.

 ![UrlHum Screenshot](https://urlhum.com/dist/images/urlhum-screen.png)

+If you want, you can join our official [Telegram Group](http://t.me/urlhum).

 # What are UrlHum features?
 UrlHum provides you advanced privacy-oriented options, such as IP hashing and anonymizing.
 More, you control pretty anything from the admin panel: you can decide if an unauthenticated user must be able to create a Short URL, if disallowing certain Short URLs from being created and so much more!